jerrygaoLondon/jgtextrank/readme.md

        co-occurrence window size, options for two co-occurrence context strategies, use of custom syntactic filters, use of custom stop words)

-    * Keywords extraction from pre-processed (pre-segmented or pre-tagged) corpus/context
+    * Keywords extraction from pre-processed (pre-segmented or pre PoS tagged) corpus/context

     * Keywords extraction from a given corpus directory of raw text files